wcordeiro/Data-Representation-and-Querying/final-project/README.md

 ### Bathing Water Compliance

 The **Bathing Water Compliance** Dataset is divided in four files and each file detailed information about Galway Beaches.
-This dataset was chosen as a compliment for the Galway City Beaches Dataset.
+This dataset was chosen as a complement for the Galway City Beaches Dataset.

 The data is in four separated files, each one has information about one of the Galway City main beaches.
 The files are in PDF format (Portable Document Format), obtained from [Bathing Water Compliance](https://data.gov.ie/dataset/bathing-water-compliance).